Discover Mallorca by bike

 Mallorca is a cycling island with great routes in the mountains and on the coast.

-On the last few metres you may curse the incline or the headwind, but at the latest when the climb is behind you, the endorphins return: cycling in Mallorca makes you happy and it trains the body as well as the mind.
-The network of cycle paths on the island has enough distance for every kind of ambition.
-Professional racing cyclists and city bikers have equal sympathies for the sunny island.
-Some scrub kilometres on the mountain here every day, others do sightseeing in the saddle.
-You have to know that cycling is almost a kind of national sport for the Spanish.
-You will also meet locals on many routes who do their daily round.
+You may curse the incline or the headwind in the last few metres, but once the climb is behind you, the endorphins come back: cycling on Mallorca makes you happy and trains the body as well as the mind.
+The network of cycle paths on the island has enough routes for every kind of ambition.
+Professional racing cyclists and city bikers alike have similar sympathies for the sunny island, some of whom scrub up kilometres on the mountain every day, while others go sightseeing in the saddle.
+You should know that cycling is almost a kind of national sport for the Spanish.
+On many routes, you will also encounter locals doing their daily rounds.

-Cycling on Mallorca - that is pure enthusiasm.
+Cycling on Mallorca - it's pure enthusiasm.
 Especially in the low season, when the temperatures are still pleasantly mild and the roads are almost clear.
-The big cycling teams have also chosen the Balearic island as a popular training camp and use the spring to prepare here in ideal conditions.
-Amateurs and hobby athletes can also be found in large numbers at this time to shorten the winter at home and to collect the first rays of sunshine during a cycling tour through the almond blossom.
+The big cycling teams have also chosen the Balearic island as their favourite training camp and use the spring to prepare here in ideal conditions.
+Amateurs and amateur athletes can also be found here in large numbers at this time of year to shorten the winter at home and soak up the first rays of sunshine on a cycle tour through the almond blossom.
 Cyclists are often the first to arrive on the island in spring and the last to soak up the sun in winter.
-Many hotels and service providers have adapted to the athletes.
+Many hotels and service providers have catered for cyclists.

-Mallorca's versatility benefits cycling and its supporters.
-Where else do you have the opportunity to cycle through the flatlands by the sea, take a mountain bike tour through the mountains or work your way up one of the monastery mountains in one day?
-On Mallorca, everyone can find their dream route and, if their own doesn't fit on the plane, their dream temporary bike: road bike, mountain bike, trekking bike, e-bike - you can rent everything on the island or have it reserved for a guided tour.
-This is practical if you are on a cycling holiday in Mallorca with your family and need good equipment for everyone.
-A mecca for cycling on Mallorca is the east and northeast.
-Here, cycling events also take place in early summer.
-But for cycling tours, any of the coasts on Mallorca is actually suitable:
+Mallorca's versatility benefits cycling and its fans.
+Where else can you cycle through the flatlands by the sea, take a mountain bike tour through the mountains or work your way up one of the monastery mountains in one day?
+On Mallorca, everyone can find the route of their choice and, if you can't fit your own bike on the plane, you can also find the bike of your choice on a temporary basis: road bikes, mountain bikes, trekking bikes, e-bikes - everything can be hired on the island or reserved for a guided tour.
+This is practical if you are on a cycling holiday in Mallorca with the family and need good equipment for everyone.
+The east and north-east are a mecca for cycling on Mallorca.
+Cycling events also take place here in early summer.
+But any of the coasts on Mallorca are suitable for cycling tours:

 Radtour Cap Formentor